You want to align everyone on your team around a common vision.

 If we were to build this product,

-It helps you save money (no pointless builds)
+4. It saves money (no pointless builds)

 You won’t build a product that your users have no need for, or that doesn’t satisfy all of their expectations.
 You’ll be getting feedback before you commit.